 So when you’re surfing through the net and scrolling through Facebook, as soon as you see a book you like, you can easily purchase it and then -just as easily- go back to your scrolling.

-It will also eradicate the challenge of looking for the best gift for your loved ones.
+These technologies will also eradicate the challenge of looking for the best gift for your loved ones.
 If they have a Pinterest account, you can just access their “Wish list”, “Favorites”, or “Things I Want” boards.
-You don’t need to get out of Pinterest because you can just buy it through the website.
+You don’t need to leave Pinterest to make the purchase because you can just buy it through the website.

-It doesn’t stop there because this technology can be adapted to fit smaller screens such as in taxis, in gas pumps and in airplanes where it’s possible to purchase Broadway tickets, dinner reservations, refreshments, maintenance items, or even clothes.
+It doesn’t stop there because this technology can be adapted to fit smaller screens such as those seen in taxis, at gas pumps and in aeroplanes, where it’s possible to purchase Broadway tickets, dinner reservations, refreshments or even clothes.

 Featured image sourced from flickr